besheraj/milestone4/README.md

 11.Create a superuser for accessing the django admin view with the following command: python3 manage.py createsuperuser You will be asked for an email address, username and password.
 12.You should be all set and when using the command python3 manage.py runserver the project should run.
 13.You can access the django admin view by adding ~/admin to the end of your (local) URL.
-14. you can add a service using admin access by clicking on "services" then "add service" or you can use your superuser login directly to the website click on "myaccount" then "add quiz", in order to add quiz you will need the put the ifram src link in the "quiz" field, [more about how to get the link from google forms here](https://support.google.com/a/users/answer/9308623?hl=en).
+14. you can add a service using admin access by clicking on "services" then "add service" or you can use your superuser login directly to the website click on "My Account" then "add quiz", in order to add quiz you will need the put the ifram src link in the "quiz" field, [more about how to get the link from google forms here](https://support.google.com/a/users/answer/9308623?hl=en).

 ## Deployment to Heroku: Step-by-Step Instructions
 This project is deployed to Heroku.
 For the deployment the following steps were/are necessary: